About the Journal

 Contents:

-1. Title of study: This section includes the research title, author(s), institutional affiliation and the email adress of the author.
+1. Title of study: This section includes the research title, author(s), institutional affiliation, and the email address of the author.

-1. a) Title: concise and informative without usingacronyms
+a) Title: concise and informative without using acronyms

-2. b) Author(s): first name, middle initial and last name along with highest academic degree(s);
+b) Author(s): first name, middle initial, and last name along with highest academic degree(s);

-3. c) Institutional affiliation(s): write organizational affiliation of each author, and assign an individual super-scripted numbers for each author’s name and institutional affiliation; and
+c) Institutional affiliation(s): write the organizational affiliation of each author, and assign an individual super-scripted number for each author’s name and institutional affiliation; andd) The corresponding authors’mail addresses.

 4. Keywords: Important words/concepts found in your paper that allow other researchers/authors to find your paper when performing a topic search.
-Which journal allow 1-5 words.
-The Keywords would be from Title, Abstract or in Contents.
+The 1-5 keywords should be from the Title, Abstract, or in the Contents.

 5. Introductions: This provides a context or background of the study; the importance of the study, also it states the knowledge gap and/or benefits of the study.